 - French dip (hold the horseradish sauce, bun, and the dipping sauce on the side)

-Chicken and seafood (pay close attention to the instructions on all of these dishes!):
+Pay close attention to the instructions on all of these dishes!:

 - Sizzling chicken and shrimp (order this without the bruschetta marinara; also hold the mashed potatoes and ask for extra veggies)